 That corporate faux pas will cost Motorola (and by extension, Lenovo) $10.2 million USD, according to a report by Reuters.
 Read More

 Our ancestors had to actually press buttons on their cameras like Neanderthals, but not us.
 Oh no, your finger doesn't have to anywhere near the shutter button when you have access to a remote shooting app like the one Fujifilm just released in Google Play.
 When paired with one of Fujifilm's newer cameras, you can manage all the action from your Android device.

 The app allows you to control shooting from the device, which is nice if you want to be in the picture fiddling with your phone instead of behind the camera.
+The app gives you access to modes, settings, and a live viewfinder feed.
 Read More

 When you try to think of companies that have a motivation to sue over smartphone patents involving Android, Fujifilm may very well be close to the bottom of the list, but you'd be wrong.
 The company has recently filed a lawsuit against Google subsidiary Motorola Mobility for infringing four of its patents.

 The brouhaha began back in April 2011 (for those counting, that's a solid four months before Google even announced its acquisition of the company).
 Fujifilm claims that several Motorola phones infringe on one or all of the following patents which include, in dramatically oversimplified terms for the layman: